nbdy/podb/README.md

 thread safe, file based, redis style database for python objects

 ## reasons not to use this

 - you want a database cluster
-- you have multiple millions or billions of database entries and limited storage space
+- you have multiple billions of database entries and limited storage space
 - you need relationships

 ## reasons to use this